Mongolia: Central

 We’ll travel in 4x4 vehicles admirably suited to the terrain and stay in reasonably comfortable ger camps that are testament to Mongolia’s nomadic heritage.
 We’ll mingle with the locals tending their flocks of sheep, cattle, goats and horses, much as they have done for centuries, and we’ll walk along pathways few have trod.

-In 2026, this tour can be taken in conjunction with our new tour Mongolia: The Eastern Steppes.
+In 2027 and 2029 this tour can be taken in conjunction with Mongolia: The Eastern Steppes

 Days 1-2: The tour begins this morning in Ulaanbaatar, where we’ll be met at the airport by our translator and local guide, then drive by 4x4 directly to the edge of the Siberian taiga and our first birding stop of the tour: Jalman Meadows.
 This comfortable ger camp (pronounced ‘gear’, these round tents are known elsewhere as yurts) sits in a scenic valley surrounded by habitats ranging from riparian poplar forest to larch-covered hillsides, and is home to an array of species including Black Grouse (whose wonderful bubbling calls can be heard from our gers), Common and Oriental Cuckoos, Grey-headed and Black Woodpeckers, Red-flanked Bluetail, Amur Stonechat, Red-throated Thrush, White-cheeked Starling, Azure and Willow Tits, Yellow-browed, and Two-barred Warblers, the remarkable looking Long-tailed Rosefinch, Siberian Rubythroat and Black-faced Bunting.
 It is also home to the sought-after Black-billed Capercaillie, perhaps our primary target.